mikeal/block-box/README.md

 * high performance inclusion checks (on-disc and in-memory)
 * high performace insert and removal (on-disc and in-memory)

+Basically, it's a binary serialization of a hash table that maps digests to their corresponding block data.

-Which makes it a performant means of exchanging block sets across memory, networks and is even a high performance ondisc database format.
+Which makes it a performant means of exchanging Block Sets() across memory, networks and is even a high performance ondisc database format.